loco-can/loco-can.github.io/protocol.md

 # The CAN protocol

 The CAN messages are identified by an identifier.
 Loco-CAN uses its own ID-system.
+Every module can send messages and register to ids that are interesting.
+There are some spezial messages, that have a spezial impact on the overall function.
+Primary it is the communication between controllers and the motor module.

+## Heartbeat and the Controller priority
+There is no limitations of controllers connected to the bus, but only one can be active.
+When the main switch off a controller is set to on, it checks, if another controller is sending a heartbeat.
+In this case an error is displayed and the controller stays inactive.
+To ensure a safe operation some functions can be configured to react on a heartbeat message.
+The heartbeat is sent from the active controller.
+In the system only one controller can be activated for a locomotive.
+A missing heartbeat leads to an emergency stop.

+## Status Messages
+A status message is sent by each locomotive.

 # Operation Messages